 Fortunately, there is prior knowledge to be had.
 Britain’s richest man, Sir Jim Ratcliffe purchased Ligue 1 club OGC Nice in 2019 for a reported £88 million.
 Having been an owner of the club for three years now, there are things to be learned from his tenure.
 A small idea can be taken from how he has run things around at Nice.
 First, we take a look at- Who is Sir Jim Ratcliffe?

 Who is Jim Ratcliffe?

 Sir Jim Ratcliffe is a self-made entrepreneur who owns one of the biggest chemicals companies in the world, Ineos Chemicals Group.
 A chemical engineer himself, Ratcliffe used his knowledge and experience to build his company from scratch.
-As of now, his net worth is around £21.05 billion, making him the second richest billionaire in the United Kingdom.
+As of now, Jim Ratcliffe’s net worth is around £10.9 billion, making him the richest man in Britain.

 🔴⚫️ Welcome !